 Experiments in-progress by our Residents

 We treat education as an experiment.
 Sensemakers in Residence share works-in-progress, test ideas with members, and reflect honestly on what didn’t work so the work gets better.
-Below are the experiments in progress.
+Residents meet monthly to share lessons learned, and to update the below list of experiments in progress as a tool of public accountability.

 “What skills do sensemakers need confidence and capability in to succeed?”

 Abby Covert is defining an architecture of sensemaker skills.
 She currently serves as the main guide for our current residents, and having a several-year head start she has published 12 courses at the club.
-You can catch Abby at her monthly design jam on 2nd Wednesdays or her Information Architecture Office Hours on 1st Fridays.
+She is currently working on a new book about sensemaking.
+You can catch Abby at her monthly design jam on 2nd Wednesdays or her IA Discussion Group on 1st Fridays.
 Both at 2 PM ET.

 “How might we bridge the thought-leadership gap in South Africa?”